Hossein Faraki

 Hossein Faraki (حسین فرکی, born 22 March 1957) is a retired Iranian football player and a coach.

 Personal life

 He was born on 22 March 1957 in Tehran, Iran.
 He began playing football with PAS Tehran in 1976.

 Faraki has a son named Hessam.

 Playing career

 Club career

 He spent most of his career playing for Pas Tehran.
-Faraki won with Pas the Iranian Takht Jamshid in 1977 and 1978; he was also the top goal scorer of the Iranian league in 1978/79, when the league was left incomplete due to political unrest in Iran at the time.
+Faraki won with Pas the Iranian Takht Jamshid in 1977 and 1978; he was the top goal scorer of the Iranian league in 1978/79, when the league was left incomplete due to political unrest in Iran at the time.

 Faraki also played for Al-Shaab of the UAE at the time when Heshmat Mohajerani became head coach of the club.

 International career

 He played for the Iran national football team and participated at the 1978 FIFA World Cup, where he played all three matches.
 He also reached the third place in the 1980 Asian Cup in Kuwait.